-Our Adult Inpatient Treatment Program is for individuals who feel as if they are in crisis from either substance abuse, mental health issues or both.
-Lakeview’s adult programming offers a safe and secure environment to help adults regain control of their lives.
+Lakeview Behavioral Health’s adult inpatient program is for individuals experiencing crisis from substance abuse, mental health issues, or both.
+We offer a safe and secure environment to help adults regain control of their lives.

 - While not meant for long-term stays, the average stay is between 5-7 days, that length can vary significantly depending on the needs of the individual.

 - The unit is also meant to be used as a last option for crisis stabilization after lower levels of treatment have been tried and weren’t sufficient to take care of the individual’s problem.

 - As on all our units, the treatment team conducts a comprehensive evaluation covering the individual’s history and symptoms and includes other family members or significant others as appropriate.